-Harriet was born a slave where she was viciously beaten by many masters in her childhood.
+Born a slave, Harriett was viciously beaten by many masters in her childhood.
 One of her slave owners beat her with a heavy metal instrument.
-This horrible childhood event caused pain, dizziness, and spells of hypersomnia.
+The result of this horrible childhood event caused pain, dizziness, and spells of hypersomnia.
 These ailments caused crippling pain and suffering that plagued Harriet her entire life.
 But that did not stop Harriet from her life-long commitment to lead her people out of the hell of slavery.
-Harriet struggled her entire life to gather enough money not only to save slaves from their inhumane bondage but for own needs of food and shelter.
+Harriet struggled her entire life to gather enough money to allow her to not only to save slaves from their inhumane bondage but for own needs of food and shelter.
 She was selfless, passionate and truly a living saint.

 Harriet committed to saving her people from the days of her childhood.
 She never wavered.
 She had a fierce commitment to the Underground Railroad.
 What are you committed to doing?
 How deep is your commitment?